msfrq8/openIAE/IAE/index.md

 The IAE Transparency Space is organized into five content areas:

-__Using the IAE Public Space__  This page will explain the different ways you can benefit from the IAE Transparency Space as well as how you can provide feedback to the documentation posted on our site.
+__Using the IAE Transparency Space__  This page will explain the different ways you can benefit from the IAE Transparency Space as well as how you can provide feedback to the documentation posted on our site.

 __About IAE__  For those unfamiliar with the Integrated Award Environment, this page will detail the mission, scope, governance, and principles of IAE.